FizzzFizzz/New-baseline-for-DRUNet-under-different-assumptions/README.md

 We set $`\epsilon=0.1`$ for each assumption.
 We set Patchsize = 64 for PC-DRUNet, and 128 for others.
 The average value and the standard derivations of the spectral norms (such as $`||2J-I||_*`$ for MMO, $`||J||_*`$ for NE-DRUNet) evaluated at different images after training is denoted by Mean and Std, respectively.
 The balancing parameter r in the loss function is chosen to be large enough, such that, $`Mean + 3  Std \le 1,`$ and small enough, such that the denoising performace is least compromised.

-Conclusion
+Results
 ----

-Overall, this repo provides a more accurate evaluation for each denoiser.
-We will continue updating the denoising performance results, and the PnP restoration results.
-This will serve as a new baseline.
+Table 1.
 Denoising performance on CBSD68 in PSNR values
 ---

 $`\sigma`$ | DRUNet  | MMO | NE-DRUNet| SPC-DRUNet ($`k=0.5`$) | SPC-DRUNet ($`k=0.6`$) | SPC-DRUNet ($`k=0.7`$) |  SPC-DRUNet ($`k=0.8`$) |  SPC-DRUNet ($`k=0.9`$) |  PC-DRUNet ($`k=1`$)